Jauler/shitty_cpu/readme.md

 If we would like to build a multiplexer with wider inputs than one bit - we can simply copy this circuit multiple times.
 All respective selection pins from separate 1 bit muxes should be connected together and inputs to separate 1 bit muxes represent separate bits of input.

-And for our 8 bit CPU's we will be using a [multiplexer](mux.vhdl) with 8 seperate inputs (and 4 selector signals each) each of which is 8 bits wide.
+For our 8 bit CPU's we will be using a [multiplexer](mux.vhdl) with 8 seperate inputs (and 4 selector signals each) each of which is 8 bits wide.

 Note that VHDL most likely will synthesize multiplexer into something more complex, this is mostly for the idea.